thenewdarling/CurseOfStrahd/Downtime/2022-06-01 Downtime before Session 27.md

 [17:36] [[Jeremiah]] Templeton (he/him): "I assume [[Varian]] didn't feel safe enough to give us reasons when he left, so much that he attacked [[Arlo]] of all people.
 Do you feel the same?
 Is there anything you want so much that you'd leave us all without a second thought?"

-[17:59] [[Magdalena]] de Luna (she/her): "I've been nothing but open, the only thing I've ever wanted was Strahd's head on a stick.
+[17:59] [[Magdalena]] de Luna (she/her): "I've been nothing but open, the only thing I've ever wanted was [[Strahd]]'s head on a stick.
 So long as you continue to help me with that, I would have no reason to leave."
 She sighs.
 "Though you do test my patience sometimes, as I've made clear."

 [18:03] [[Magdalena]] de Luna (she/her): "I'm not a touchy-feely person, [[Jerry]].
 I don't particularly care what [[Varian]]'s reasons were.
-We helped him do horrible things, we killed Izek with... very little understanding of that situation, because we all understood our group was going to look out for each other.
+We helped him do horrible things, we killed [[Izek]] with... very little understanding of that situation, because we all understood our group was going to look out for each other.
 And look where that got us. [[Arlo]] bleeding out on the floor."

 [18:08] [[Magdalena]] de Luna (she/her): "The worst bit?
 I nearly finished the job.
 My curse is getting worse, as I'm sure you've noticed."

 [19:09] [[Jeremiah]] Templeton (he/him): "Yeah, at the time I thought it was just because he attacked us, and we wanted Watcher off our backs for a while.
 What do you mean you nearly finished the job?
-You nearly killed Strahd?"
+You nearly killed [[Strahd]]?"

 [19:10] [[Jeremiah]] Templeton (he/him): [[Jeremiah]] sits down watching the rabbit burrow with his back against the tree

 [19:11] [[Jeremiah]] Templeton (he/him): He tries to attach a paralyzing tentacle to a stick to put above the burrow

 [19:55] [[Magdalena]] de Luna (she/her): "No. I almost killed [[Arlo]].
 I'm not as resilient as I have been.
 The blood, it's changing me.
-I warned you, Lady Watcher would not be an exception.
+I warned you, [[Lady Watcher]] would not be an exception.
 The mere smell of blood, I need to fight it constantly."

 [08:59] TenderstDM: During a lull, a twitching nose appears from the burrow, drawn by a strange scent.
 It seems wary, but brushes the tentacle, miniscule barbs latch on and moments later the paralysing venom has taken effect.
 The rabbit flops down, exposed to the forest... ☠️ 🐇